brycehenson/bootstrap_error/README.md

 # boostrap_error
-use bootstaping to find the standard error in an arbitrary analysis operation
+A matlab function that uses bootstaping to find the standard error in an arbitrary analysis operation.

+It only takes a moderate amount of complexity in data analysis before it is difficult to determine the error in the result.
+Boostraping is a powerfull statistical method that performs the analysis repeatedly on smaller subsets of the data in order to *estimate* the error in the final result (using all the data).

+**[TO BE CHECKED]** The standard error estimate of the bootraping procedure is reasonably robust against non gaussian distributions and can be used to detect them.

+The procedure is this

 # Details
 - Finite sample correction from [L. Isserlis,On the Value of a Mean as Calculated from a Sample,J. Royal Stat.
 Soc